$875,000 for Local Law Enforcement Officer Hit by Georgia State Patrol Car

 In early 2022, we attended mediation with the attorneys from the State of Georgia and the adjusters with the State’s Department of Administrative Services.
 After lengthy negotiations, the State agreed to pay our client $875,000 for his claim.

-Started in 2014, The Champion Firm, Personal Injury Attorneys, P.C. is a top-rated, full-service Metro Atlanta personal injury firm specializing in motor vehicle accidents, premises liability, wrongful death, and medical malpractice.
-Led by Attorney Darl H. Champion Jr., The Champion Firm team has successfully litigated and settled over $100 million for clients all across Georgia.
+Led by Attorney Darl H. Champion Jr., The Champion Firm, Personal Injury Attorneys, P.C. team has successfully litigated and settled over $100 million for clients all across Georgia.
 If you or someone you know was injured in Georgia as a result of someone else’s negligence, call or chat us today.
 Consultations are always free.